nDzuti SAFARI CAMP

-Bruce and Judy are pioneers in the safari game having started in the early 1980’s in Thornybush Game Reserve and then onto Timbavati where the couple took a two- year sabbatical from tourism and got stuck into some nitty gritty reserve management such as erosion work, burning programmes and managing animal numbers.
-In 1988 they were awarded a concession in the then-unknown Manyeleti Game Reserve adjacent to the Orpen Gate of the Kruger National Park.
-They built and operated Khoka Moya Safari camp from which they ran walking safari in 1988 and in 1989 they opened Honeyguide Tented Safari Camp- then, the first luxury tented camp in South Africa.
-During their 10 years in the Manyeleti Game Reserve, they witnessed the fall of the fences and massive moves towards conservation efforts and themselves formed a volunteer programme for rhino monitoring and conservation.
+Bruce and Judy are pioneers in the safari game, having started in the early 1980’s in Thornybush Game Reserve and then onto Timbavati.
+Here, the couple took a two- year sabbatical from tourism and got stuck into some nitty-gritty reserve management such as erosion work, burning programmes and managing animal numbers.
+In 1988 they were awarded a concession in the then unknown Manyeleti Game Reserve, adjacent to the Orpen Gate of the Kruger National Park.
+They built and operated Khoka Moya Safari Camp from which they ran walking safaris in 1988.
+In 1989 they opened Honeyguide Tented Safari Camp, the first luxury tented camp in South Africa.
+During their 10 years in the Manyeleti Game Reserve, they witnessed the fall of the fences and massive moves towards conservation efforts; they themselves formed a volunteer programme for rhino monitoring and conservation.

-Transfrontiers Wildlife Walking Safaris was their next venture operating walking trails in reserves along the expanse of Kruger from Manyeleti in the south to the Limpopo River in the north and often in community owned reserves.
+Transfrontiers Wildlife Walking Safaris was their next venture.
+There they operated walking trails in reserves along the expanse of Kruger from Manyeleti in the south, to the Limpopo River in the north and often in community owned reserves.
 With a sense of fortune, they find themselves now in the Maseke Game Reserve a section of the Greater Kruger which has recently been awarded to the Maseke local community.

 Meals at nDzuti Safari Camp are most often an alfesco affair at the fireside in the boma with twinkling lanterns or in the heat of the day in the shade on the lawn where large trees throw a shadow – name sake of the camp.